 For Release on:

-The full report is available at no cost on the Citizens Research Council’s website, www.crcmich.org.
+The paper is available at no cost on the Citizens Research Council’s website, www.crcmich.org.